robertgaal/facebox-for-prototype/README.txt

 --------------------------------------------------------------------------

 Dependencies:   prototype & script.aculo.us + images & CSS files from original facebox
-Usage:          Append 'rel="facebox"' to an element to call it inside a so-called facebox
+Usage:          Append 'rel="facebox"' to an element to call it inside a so-called facebox.

+                You can also call it directly through the following code:

+                facebox.loading();
+                facebox.reveal('Facebox contents here', null);
+                new Effect.Appear(facebox.facebox, {duration: .3});